 See our guide to finding conference papers for details of specialist sources for finding this type of information.

-Newspapers can be a good source for the latest developments in a field, reporting on world events and opinion on controversial topics.
+Newspapers can be a good source for the latest developments in a field and for current opinion on controversial topics.

 The UK Parliament and other national and regional assemblies and parliaments around the world typically publish official papers on their activities, providing a potentially rich resource for research into political and legislative processes.

 The Library holds an extensive historical collection of UK parliamentary papers, much of the content of which is now also accessible electronically; current and recent parliamentary publications are ordinarily available online.
-For more information read our guide to Finding parliamentary publications.
+For more information, read:

 Reading University theses and dissertations